Chronology of World War II

 Saskatoon Light Infantry

-Maj Gen Gale, Gen Montgomery and Brig Kindersley, Salisbury Area, 8 March 1944
+Maj-Gen Gale, Gen Montgomery and Brig Kindersley

-Maj Gen Gale, Gen Montgomery and Brig Kindersley
+Maj-Gen Gale, Gen Montgomery and Brig Kindersley

 RAAF Kittyhawks on Momote Airstrip